Multiomics-Analytics-Group/vuegen/README.md

 ## Installation
 ### Pip
-Vuegen is available on [PyPI][vuegen-pypi] and can be installed using pip:
+VueGen is available on [PyPI][vuegen-pypi] and can be installed using pip:

 ```bash
 pip install vuegen